 Silke leads on NWCI’s communications and membership work.
 This includes developing effective Communications and Membership Strategies in line with NWCI’s Strategic Plan and overseeing their implementation and integration into NWCI’s work overall.
 Silke previously worked in different roles for homelessness organisations at national and European level.
 She holds a double Masters degree in Political Science from the Freie Universität Berlin and Sciences Po Paris.

 Denise leads on the legal work of the organisation, and provides support to the policy team across the core strategic areas of the organisation.
-She has extensive experience in legal research and policy development across a broad spectrum of human rights and equality issues.
 She has previously worked for the Law Reform Commission, the Department of Foreign Affairs and Trade, the Irish Mission to the United Nations in New York, as well as acting as a Judicial Fellow of the High Court.
-She is the co-rapporteur of the International Law Association’s Feminism and International Law Committee.
-Denise holds a BCL (International) Degree from University College Cork, and is a qualified solicitor.
-She is currently enrolled in Northumbria Law School in their LLM Advanced Legal Practice programme.
+Denise holds a BCL (International) Degree from University College Cork, an LLM in Advanced Legal Practice from Northumbria Law School and is a qualified solicitor.